xr1140/bitaxe_frequency_sweeper/README.md

+# WARNING: This code overclocks your BitAxe and could damage it.
+I take no responsibility for damage to your BitAxe.
+Use at your own risk!!!

 # Bitaxe Frequency Sweeper and Status Logger

 The `bitaxe_status_logger.py` is a Python script designed to monitor and log the performance of a Bitaxe Bitcoin mining device.
 It tests the device across a range of frequencies, collecting metrics such as hashrate, power consumption, temperature, and efficiency (J/TH).
 The script supports automated testing, critical threshold monitoring, and rebooting the device if performance stalls.
 It generates detailed logs for analysis, making it ideal for optimizing Bitaxe performance.